Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Best GIC rates in Canada

 Most GICs with the highest interest rates usually have a term of five years or more.
-Below is a summary of the best fixed rate GIC rates in Canada for a 5-year term as of 2019.
+Below is a summary of the best fixed rate GIC rates in Canada for a 5-year term.

 Choosing the right GIC investment